 AB InBev also uses AI coupled with POS system data to attain various insights into understanding assortments, consumer preferences, and how to integrate beverages to optimize assortments.

 In logistics and supply chain, AB InBev is also leveraging artificial intelligence to go beyond routing optimizations for both traffic and fuel.

 It intends to enhance routes on the basis of when a customer’s shop opens and when it is ideal for a client to receive orders.

 Although voice interfaces are on high demand in the consumer market, it is also attaining increased traction in commercial areas.

-Natural language processing (NLP) and sentiment analysis have proven to be to at the core of artificial intelligence (AI) voice services, primarily those that are available from top cloud computing providers like Microsoft, IBM, Google, and Amazon.
+Natural language processing (NLP) and sentiment analysis have proven to be to at the core of artificial intelligence (AI) voice services, primarily those that are available from top cloud computing providers like Microsoft, IBM Watson, Google, and Amazon.